aerospike/backup-go/cmd/asbackup/readme.md

                                     date and time.
 May combined with --modified-after to specify a range.
   -M, --max-records int             The number of records approximately to back up.
 0 - all records -x, --no-bins                     Do not include bin data in the backup.
 Use this flag for data sampling or troubleshooting.
-                                    On restore all records, that don't contain bins data will be skipped.
+                                    On restore all records, that don't contain bin data will be skipped.
       --sleep-between-retries int   The amount of milliseconds to sleep between retries. (default 5) -f, --filter-exp string           Base64 encoded expression.
 Use the encoded filter expression in each scan call, which can be used to do a partial backup.
 The expression to be used can be base64